mdeacey/facebook-gpt-shopify/docs/5_shopify_data_sync/5_3_testing_shopify_webhooks_polling.md

 - Uses JSON responses and logs to debug webhook, polling, or session issues.

 ### Summary: Why This Subchapter Matters
-- **Functionality Verification**: Tests confirm webhook and polling systems work, using the UUID from the session.
+- **Functionality Verification**: Tests confirm webhook and polling systems work, using `TokenStorage` and `SessionStorage`.
-- **Security**: Excludes sensitive tokens and validates sessions.
+- **Security**: Excludes sensitive tokens, validates sessions, and uses encrypted storage.
 - **Comprehensive Data**: Stores non-sensitive shop and product data for the sales bot.
 - **Bot Readiness**: Ensures up-to-date data for customer interactions.